brodeeC/HMTWordSearch/README.md

 - [Something Else](https://www.youtube.com/watch?v=dQw4w9WgXcQ)
 - Maybe we can add a link to the Lexicon?
 So people can look up the word and its many possible meanings?
 - [Lexicon](http://folio2.furman.edu/lsj/index.html)
+-

+### Another weekend that he says "do something"
+- Add more search methods and display them in the results.